 What Is Premises Liability?

 Premises liability is a division of the law that plays a significant role in many personal injury cases throughout the state.
-It is not at all uncommon for the victim of an accident to have sustained his/her injuries while on another person’s property.
+It is not at all uncommon for the victim of an accident to have sustained their injuries while on another person’s property.
 This can be on the site of a personal home or in a public area such as a local grocery store or tourist attraction.

 At Sakkas, Cahn & Weiss, LLP, we handle all types of premises liability claims in New York and beyond, including the following: